arnaudin/arnaudin.github.io/_projects/brightidea.md

         url: '/projects/brightidea/brightidea-jira.gif'
         width:
         height:
-      - caption: 'Use webhooks to trigger actions to or from Brightidea, through Zapier or directly to another web app like Airtable, Asana, ServiceNow, Google Sheets, etc.'
+      - caption: 'Use webhooks to trigger actions to or from Brightidea, either through Zapier or directly to web apps like Airtable, Asana, ServiceNow, Google Sheets, etc.'
-        description: 'Use webhooks to trigger actions to or from Brightidea, through Zapier or directly to another web app like Airtable, Asana, ServiceNow, Google Sheets, etc.'
+        description: 'Use webhooks to trigger actions to or from Brightidea, either through Zapier or directly to web apps like Airtable, Asana, ServiceNow, Google Sheets, etc.'
         url: '/projects/brightidea/brightidea-webhooks.png'
         width:
         height:

   - section_layout: text
     content: |
-      This is only a taste and small sampling of things I worked on at Brightidea.
-Read more about [Programs](/projects/brightidea-programs/) and [Whiteboard](/projects/brightidea-whiteboard/) which were both new product launches for which I served as Product Lead.
+      This is a small sampling of things I worked on at Brightidea related to core products and platform.
+Read more about [Programs](/projects/brightidea-programs/) and [Whiteboard](/projects/brightidea-whiteboard/)--two new product launches for which I served as Product Lead.
 Don't hesitate to [reach out](/contact/) to learn more or to discuss idea & innovation management!

 ---